Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Mérida as of 2026?

-As of the first half of 2026, Mérida does not have a citywide minimum-stay rule or a maximum nights-per-year cap like the 180-day limit that Mexico City introduced in 2024.
+As of early 2026, Mérida does not appear to have a citywide minimum-stay rule or a maximum nights-per-year cap for Airbnb listings.

 Do I have to live there, or can I Airbnb a secondary home in Mérida right now?